 On your way through, why not consider dropping into one of the following local Meredith businesses:

-MORROW’S MEREDITH HOTEL (THE “TOP PUB”)
+HEARN’S MEREDITH HOTEL (THE “TOP PUB”)

 51 Staughton Street.
 See Steve and Kathy for meals, cigarettes, ice, and of course the bottleshop!